ALL ABOUT BERGAMOT OIL

 Today, a mechanical device often carries out the same process; the fruit skin is peeled and then exposed to centrifugal force, which separates the essential oils from water and fruit fragments.
 100 Bergamot fruits will yield approximately 3 oz. of Bergamot Essential Oil.
 After cold-expression, the color of Bergamot Oil ranges from light yellow to a dark green.
 Its scent is a fresh, sweet, and citrusy top note with a spicy undertone and a floral nuance.

-USES FOR BERGAMOT OIL
+USES OF BERGAMOT OIL

 The uses for Bergamot Essential Oil are abundant, ranging from medicinal and odorous to cosmetic.
 Its many forms include oils, gels, lotions, soaps, shampoos, sprays, and candle making.